-- When a household makes a written request for a hardship exemption, HHA will suspend the MTW activity on the first day of the next month after the hardship request is received. - HHA will approve a provisional hardship TTP beginning the first day of the next month after the receipt of a valid hardship request indicating qualifying circumstances. - The provisional hardship TTP will be based on the tier corresponding to the household's current gross income, reported by the household in their hardship request. - The household will be required to provide the required documentation within 14 days, to enable HHA to verify the hardship. - HHA will decide whether to grant the hardship within 14 days of receiving required documentation.
-If the hardship request is denied, the household may be required to enter into a repayment agreement. - HHA will retain records of all hardship requests received and the results of these requests and supply them at HUD's request.
+- When a household makes a written request for a hardship exemption-, HHA will suspend the MTW or applicable activity on the first day of the next month after the hardship request is received. - HHA will approve a provisional hardship TTP beginning the first day of the next month after the receipt of a valid hardship request indicating qualifying circumstances. - The provisional hardship TTP will be based on the tier corresponding to the household's current gross income, reported by the household in their hardship request. - The household will be required to provide the required documentation within 14 days, to enable HHA to verify the hardship. - HHA will decide whether to grant the hardship within 14 days of receiving required documentation.
+If the hardship request is denied, the household may be required to enter into a repayment agreement. - If the household is not eligible for the requested hardship (see above table), the request will be administratively closed without right to appeal.

+- HHA will retain records of all MTW hardship requests received and the results of these requests and supply them at HUD's request.
 HHA will retain this information for the duration of the Agency's participation in the MTW demonstration program and make such information available for public review and inspection at HHA's principal office during normal business hours. - If a financial hardship request is denied, HHA will provide the household with an opportunity to request an informal review/hearing/grievance hearing for a second level review of the denied hardship request.
-Such request must be made within fifteen (15 calendar days of the date on the denial.

-• Generally, approved hardship rents will remain in place for a twelve-month period at which time the household must reapply for hardship.
-If the household does not reapply or is not approved for a continued hardship, the rent will revert back to the pre-hardship tiered rent.
+Such request must be made within fifteen (15) calendar days of the date on the denial. - Except where stated, generally, approved hardship rents related to MTW will remain in place for a 12-month period at which time the household must reapply for hardship.
+If the household does not reapply or is not approved for a continued hardship, the rent will revert back to the prehardship tiered rent.
 Where a hardship request is granted and the triennial recertification occurs prior to the end of the 12-month hardship period, the hardship will automatically end at the triennial recertification.
 The household may reapply for hardship at the triennial recertification.

-D. Hardship At Enrollment: Decrease in Income - Treatment Group Only
+D. Hardship at Enrollment: Decrease in Income - Treatment Group Only